Birth Mother Resources is a great place to find information to help pregnant women and birth mothers find financial, emotional and medical assistance

 Additional Resources

-For more about infertility and adoption and/or for more specific information on receiving psychological help and treatment, visit the websites and resources listed below and please feel free to contact me, Dr. Vince Berger, a call at 717 737 9068 or 717 761 5989.
-I have been helping people with infertility issues and adoption for over 35 years.
+For more about infertility and adoption and/or for more specific information on receiving psychological help and treatment, visit the websites and resources listed below and please feel free to contact me, I have been helping people with infertility issues and adoption for over 35 years.

 Additional Information